tomasbar/sciencetools_py/README.md

-# sciencetools_py
+# ScienceTools_py
-My personal data plotting tools I use to characterize materials
+Jupyter-based visualizations and export of data extracted using materials characterization techniques.